+This module will act as an introduction to the role of the WI Adviser.

+We'll explore

-In this module we will share some information about the different roles that exist within a WI, forming a WI, the committee roles and other roles within WI's and Federations that can be of further support if required.
+- The different roles that exist within a WI, including the committee roles - And other roles within WI's and federations that can be of further support if required.

 We hope that by the end of the session you will have a good understanding of the different roles within the WI.
-This module will take no more than 30 minutes to complete.